richardwang001/My-WebSite/articles/TS_JS_Array_Manipulation.md

 }
 ```
 ## 4. Two Object Array Based On Key
-1. use forEach and every
+1. use forEach and some
 ```typescript
 export const removeElementIfKeyValueInSecondArray = <U, T> (
   objectArray1: Array<U>,